Sore Muscles – What Really Helps? The Gentle Solution for 2025

 - Insufficient warm-up phase

-- Incorrect technique when performing the exercise
+- Incorrect technique during exercise execution

 - Too little recovery time between training sessions

-Muscle soreness progression at a glance:
+Muscle Soreness Progression at a Glance:

-- 0-12 hours: Usually no symptoms noticeable
+- 0-12 hours: Usually no symptoms yet

-- 12-24 hours: Initial stiffness and slight pain
+- 12-24 hours: First stiffness and mild pain

-- 24-72 hours: Peak of symptoms
+- 24-72 hours: Peak of discomfort

-- 3-7 days: Gradual subsidence
+- 3-7 days: Gradual decrease

-Muscle soreness manifests itself through various, easily recognizable symptoms:
+Muscle soreness manifests through various recognizable symptoms:

 - Loss of strength: Temporary weakness of the affected muscles